zoetlam/Virtual-Instruments/README.md

 **JavaScript Functionality**

-The JavaScript code provides the functionality of the drum kit application.
-It performs the following actions:
-Plays the corresponding drum sound when a drum button is clicked or when the corresponding key is pressed.
+Plays the corresponding drum sound when a drum button is clicked or when the corresponding key is pressed.

-Applies a visual feedback by adding a "pressed" class to the drum button when it is clicked or pressed, and removes it after a short time.
+Applies a visual feedback by adding a "pressed" class to the drum button when it is clicked or pressed, and removes it after a short time.

-Handles keyboard events to trigger drum sounds when the corresponding key is pressed.
+Handles keyboard events to trigger drum sounds when the corresponding key is pressed.